Dasha Mart Teases Voluptuous Cleavage & Thighs In Flirty Mini Dress

 Brunette bombshell Dasha Mart has an amazing figure and she put it on display in her latest Instagram update.
 The model sported a floral mini dress that she wrote made her feel like a Disney Princess.
 The flirty number featured a low-cut neckline that also showcased her long, lean legs.

-Dasha’s frock was made from a white eyelet fabric with red roses and green leaves on it.
+Dasha's frock was made from a white eyelet fabric with red roses and green leaves on it.
 The number buttoned up the front and had a flared hemline.
-It also had a matching belt cinched around her waist, which highlighting her slender midsection.
+It also had a matching belt cinched around her waist, which highlighted her slender midsection.
 She completed her look with a pair of clear high-heeled sandals.

 The popular influencer wore her long locks styled straight with a center part, and she also sported a pale pink polish on her fingernails.

-Dasha also carried a white, quilted handbag with a chain strap.
+Dasha also carried a white quilted handbag with a chain strap.

 In the caption, Dasha tagged online retailer Revolve as the makers of the garment.
 She also asked her online audience which photo they liked the most.